yob/home-data/README.md

 I wanted to try the actor pattern using only channels for cross-goroutine communication.

-The result is < 1000 lines of go (so far) that does just what I need.
+The result is ~1000 lines of go (so far) that does just what I need.
 I have to maintain it and don't get all the home Assistant bells and whistles, but I'm OK with that for now.
-I learnt a lot along the way.
+I'm learning a lot along the way.

 ## Will I ever setup some automation?